Lotte's Ko Matsukawa aims for results this season, but expectations are high for a comeback next season.

-Lotte's Ko Matsukawa entered his fourth professional season with a sense of crisis and determination, but this season he only played in six first-team games.
+Lotte's Ko Matsukawa entered his fourth professional season with a sense of urgency and determination, but this season he was limited to just six appearances in the first team.

 Looking ahead to this season, he said, "It's my fourth year, so I need to produce results to stay in the first team.
 Anyway, I want to do what I need to do well and keep in mind the importance of winning," and he took on the challenge with a strong resolve.
 During his voluntary training, he said, "Of course, it's important to improve my overall level, but I also think that my batting will be extremely important," and "My right knee goes forward, which makes me take a detour, so I'm trying to be conscious of that."
 During the spring training camp in Ishigaki Island, he swung the bat almost every day after the team practice with Aito, and was always the last to leave the stadium.